The swirl of kaleidoscopic neon flashing lights competes with the colourful spectacle of floor-to-ceiling advertisements.

 The vast, sprawling metropolis is made up of twenty-three administrative wards that are further divided into smaller neighbourhoods.
 These neighbourhoods are connected by an extensive and efficient railway network, but each has its own defining characteristics and counterculture.

+In western Tokyo, you’ll find the famous Shibuya and Shinjuku neighbourhoods, notorious for their frenetic pace, neon lights, giant screens, and constant buzz.
 Dodge other pedestrians while crossing the Shibuya Crossing (rumoured to be the busiest intersection in the world) and explore Shinjuku’s red-light district dotted with more-cheesy-than-sleazy love hotels.

 Don’t miss the Golden Gai area — a series of narrow laneways crammed with tiny bars and packed with salarymen.
 Just make sure you choose a foreigner-friendly bar (signage in English is usually a good sign!).